 Don’t forget to try some best ever egg nog.
 I cannot wait to make some more for my cute grand-kids.
 And even though it will be a different Christmas this year, we will love and enjoy our family and friends and we will remember that it is the giving that is important not the getting.

-Tips and tricks For Best Egg Nog Ever:
+Tips and Tricks For Best Egg Nog Ever:

 • Make sure that you mix the eggs up really well.
 This gives it a fantastic consistency.